harshdeep-05/Manage-Finance/README.md

-# Manage-Finance
+# Xpense

-This is a Personal Finance Management project where you can add your daily expenses/income.
+-Designed and implemented a Personal Finance Management website that supports User Authentication, Authorization and full CRUD functionality for expenses using Django
-Gives and idea of where you are spending/earning from.
+-Used Postgres Database to store data and user information